Securely Share Sensitive Content

 3. Click the QR Code button to embed the link in a QR code you can share with someone.

-The recipient simply visits the web address and sees the content you shared.
+The recipient simply visits the web address, enters the Password if you created one, and sees the content you shared.

 After the expiration period, the web address won’t work any longer and the content is no longer accessible.